-Reporting: DOT has safe, confidential and accessible mechanisms and procedures for personnel, beneficiaries and communities to report SEA allegations.
-Information on these procedures and mechanisms can be found in the PSEA Policy and PSEA and SH Reporting Procedure for Staff and PSEA and SH Complaints Mechanism for Beneficiaries.
+Reporting: DOT has safe, confidential and accessible mechanisms and procedures for personnel, participants and communities to report SEAH allegations.
+Information on these procedures and mechanisms can be found in the PSEAH Policy and PSEAH and SH Reporting Procedure for Staff and PSEAH and SH Complaints Mechanism for participants.
 The documents include the different channels available to report an incident to offer as many options as possible that are confidential and accessible.

-At all stages of collection and use of the information a survivor provides about an incident, their informed consent will be obtained
+At all stages of collection and use of the information a survivor provides about an incident, their informed consent will be obtained.